 Events & beginner’s courses

 EHMS organizes three annual events: Helsinki Longsword Open that is part of the Nordic Historical Fencing League, Helsinki Bolognese Open and an annual club competition.

 The beginner’s courses are held four times per year in spring and autumn.
 More information about beginner’s courses can be found on the Peruskurssit-page in Finnish.
 Our beginner’s courses are primarily held in Finnish but instruction in English is available as well.

 Board of Directors

 EHMS’s board of directors is elected each year at the annual meeting.
 The current chairman of the board is Christoffer Warelius.
-Other members of the board are Venla Kupiainen, Eliisa Kuusama and Nadia Partala.
+Other members of the board are Venla Kupiainen, Simo-Pekka Leppänen, Zoë Chandler and Nadia Partala.

 We welcome visitors to our training from all over the world.
 Please do not hesitate to contact us if you are interested in traveling to train with us in Helsinki.
 For the sake of fairness, if you’re training with us for a month or more, we ask that you contribute to the club the same way our members do.

 The EHMS training hall is located at Beckerintie 2.
 Journey Planner is helpful when traveling in Helsinki with public transport.